Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Preliminaries and Notation

-when $p(H)$ is invertible, and $\tau_p(H)=0$ otherwise.
-The special case $k=1$ of this quantity has been used to great effect in previous work studying linear shifts (e.g. \cite{hoffmann1978new}), and our next lemma shows that it bounds the potential of $\next H = \exactqr(H,p(z))$ for shift polynomials $p$ of arbitrary degree.
+The special case $k=1$ of the $\tau_p(H)$ quantity has been used to great effect in previous work studying linear shifts (e.g. \cite{hoffmann1978new}), and our next lemma shows that it bounds the potential of $\next H = \exactqr(H,p(z))$ for shift polynomials $p$ of arbitrary degree.

 \begin{lemma} [Upper Bounds on $\pot(\next H)$] Let $H\in \bC^{n\times n}$ be a Hessenberg matrix, $p(z)$ a monic polynomial of degree $k$ and $\next H = \exactqr(H,p(z))$.
 Then

 \end{lemma}

 \begin{proof} Assume first that $p(H)$ is singular.
 In this case for any QR decomposition $p(H) = QR$, the entry $R_{n,n} = 0$, and because $p(\next{H}) = Q^* p(H) Q = RQ$, the last row of $p(\next H)$ is zero as well.
 In particular $\pot(\next H) = |p(\next H)_{1, k+1}|^{\frac{1}{k}} =0 = \tau_p(H)$.
 When $p(H)$ is invertible, applying Lemma \ref{lem:minnorm} and using repeatedly that $Q$ is unitary, $R$ is triangular, and $p(H) = QR$,